aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 | 2.134.0 | `false` | `true` |

-### @aws-cdk/pipelines:reduceAssetRoleTrustScope

-*Remove the root account principal from PipelineAssetsFileRole trust policy* (default)

-Remove the root account principal from the generated PipelineAssetsFileRole trust policy, because it's only assumed by the codebuild.
-Use a feature flag to make sure existing customers who might be relying on the overly-broad trust policy are not broken.

 ### @aws-cdk/aws-eks:nodegroupNameAttribute

 *When enabled, nodegroupName attribute of the provisioned EKS NodeGroup will not have the cluster name prefix.* (fix)